Skip to main content

 • Dining Services are located within approximately 50 yards of each residential hall.
 Within the residence halls, you will have access to a microwave and in-room refrigerator.

 • Dining Services has established the A+ Room, or "Allergen-Friendly Kitchen", which is available for students with food allergies and/or intolerance.
+This space is designed to supplement a student's dining needs.
 Students must meet with Dining Services Administrative Dietitian and have documented medical need, to gain access to this secured area.

-If the combination of the above supports through Dining Service do not meet your dietary needs, you are welcome to contact the Office of Learning Resources to discuss other options.
+If the combination of the above supports through Dining Service do not meet your dietary needs, you are welcome to contact the OLR to discuss other options.

 It is important that you take responsibility for your own safety!

-For any emergency, the first step is to contact Public Safety at 937-229-2121, Campus Phone 92121 or 911. **Please program these numbers into your cell phone**
+For any emergency, the first step is to contact Public Safety at 937-229-2121 or 92121 from a Campus Phone 92121 Please note, calling 911 will direct your call to Dayton City Resources which could delay response times. **Please program these numbers into your cell phone**

 • When reporting the emergency, state your location, specific needs, and type of emergency and any additional information such as you use a wheelchair, a respirator, or have breathing, stamina, or health related impairments.